-TIP: Some providers do provide texting/emailing packages for clients who really want that extra attention outside appointments.
+TIP: Some providers (myself included) provide texting/emailing packages for clients who really want that extra attention outside appointments.
 Enquire about this if this is something you’d be interested in so your friend feels fairly compensated and does not start to develop any kind of resentment towards you.
 Happy provider means happy you!

 Be respectful of an escort’s time.
 Most escorts require at least a few hours notice, others 24+ hours, again take a look at what kind of notice they ask for.
 This is very individual.
 Nothing says to me “I don’t have any consideration for you” more than a message that asks to meet me on my off-day, or a client who seems to think I have no life outside my job and am available 24 hours around the clock.
 This means that if I post I’m hosting incalls on Thursday, don’t ask me for a half-hour Wednesday incall appointment.
 If I post I’m working 8am to 10pm, don’t message me drunk at 3am.
 The only exception to this is if you understand that convenience has a cost.
 Only in town one day and really want to convince your favourite provider to see you outside her scheduled hours?
 You better be willing to make it worth their while.